agoyal3/pyspark-tutorial/README.md

 # pyspark-tutorial
-An introductory tutorial on pyspark - a Spark python API, used for various analysis tasks with Apache Spark.
+An introductory tutorial on pyspark (Spark python API), used for various analysis tasks with Apache Spark.